 Pursuant to Section 10(1) of the BSI Act, the German Federal Ministry of the Interior, Building and Community (BMI) is authorised to issue a regulation specifying which equipment, systems or parts thereof are considered critical infrastructures within the meaning of this law.
 The significance of the services and their coverage level is taken into account for this process.
 The German Federal Government approved the adoption of the ministerial regulation put forth by the German Federal Minister of the Interior to determine critical infrastructures based on the BSI Act (BSI-KritisV) on 13/04/2016.
 The first part of the CI regulation for implementing the IT Security Act subsequently came into effect on 03/05/2016.
-The second part of the CI regulation was further enacted on 31/05/2017, and finally came into effect on 01/06/2017.
-The regulation governs the classification of companies as critical infrastructures in the energy, water, food, information technology and telecommunications sectors (basket 1) and the health, finance and transportation and traffic sectors (basket 2).
+The second part of the CI regulation governs the classification of companies as critical infrastructures in the energy, water, food, information technology and telecommunications sectors (basket 1) and the health, finance and transportation and traffic sectors (basket 2).